siberianfox/g2wiki/Flashing-G2-with-OSX.md

 _If you already have the Arduino Due environment installed you can skip this step_

-Download the Arduino 1.5 BETA (not the 1.0.5 release at the top of the page) from http://arduino.cc/en/Main/Software for OS X.
+Download the Arduino 1.6.x from http://arduino.cc/en/Main/Software for OS X.

 Expand the downloaded zip file and move Arduino.app to /Applications on your hard drive.
 (Often, this is found on the sidebar of Finder windows.)